 - Attend the scheduled bench rotation for the different sections of the clinical microbiology laboratory.

-- Attend to the Infectious Diseases Case Conference Monday at noon (3rd floor Hanes Conference Room 3042).
+- Attend the Infectious Diseases Case Conference Monday at noon (3rd floor Hanes Conference Room 3042).
 One presentation every other week (10 minutes talk).

-- Prepare presentations (path slides) for the Inf Disease Case Conference and M&M conference in Infectious Diseases when needed: 5-6 cases every three month.
+- Prepare presentations (path slides) for the Infectious Disease Case Conference and M&M conference in Infectious Diseases when needed: 5-6 cases every three month.

-- The resident also serves as a consultant by recommending appropriate cultures and culture processing for autopsies.
+- Serve as a consultant by recommending appropriate cultures and culture processing for autopsies.

 - Correlate mycology/AFB results with Path reports.

-- Prepare a presentation for the laboratory personnel focusing in methods of diagnostic.
+- Prepare a presentation for the laboratory personnel focusing in methods of diagnostic, microbiology.